 - what impact the system has on their school;

 - relationships between energy and the environment, history, geography, economics, and the arts.

 The curriculum encourages best-teaching practices through project-based learning that enables students to solve problems using critical thinking and data analysis.
 It is available at www.energywhiz.com.
 In addition to the curriculum, each school received a kit of instruments that allow students hands-on opportunities for learning, turning ordinary classrooms into mini-photovoltaic laboratories.

 Photovoltaics are the ideal vehicle to spark student’s imaginations and encourage exploration of other energy and environmental topics.
 As one student remarked, “PV is like magic, turning sunlight into electricity” and his team mate replied “It may look like magic but it is science!”

-More than 50,000 students have been introduced to photovoltaics and renewableenergy technologies through the efforts of the SunSmart E-Shelter Program.
+More than 50,000 students were introduced to photovoltaics and renewable energy technologies through the efforts of the SunSmart E-Shelter Program.
 An active solar community is one of the SunSmart E-Shelter Program’s primary objectives; Through teacher and student education activities, this objective is becoming reality in more than 115 schools across Florida.